fylgja/fylgja/components/form-extend/README.md

 > Firefox uses a native fill method, while Chrome and Safari depend on scroll animations.
 > As of now, Safari support is not fully available,
 > but you can continue to use the JavaScript solution alongside this CSS-only method.

+#### Vertical Modifier

+To change the orientation of a range slider to vertical, add the `.range-vertical` class to the input element.